meaghanjones/meglish/config/jekyll/_posts/2016-10-15-first-meglish-post.markdown

 published: true
 title: first_meglish_post
 ---
-##Welcome to Meglish!
+##Welcome to Meglish
-This blog will be updated often :grinning:
+This blog will be updated often!